Fees & Scholarships

 There are various scholarship opportunities available.
 We also strongly encourage candidates to explore other possibilities, since there are many local programs available in your home country, which may be not listed in this section.

 Legal grounds: Art.
 43 of the Higher Education Act of July 27, 2005 (Dz.
 U. 164/2005 item 1365 with further amendments).

-International students can apply for financial support for students and doctorate students in a form of need-based grants, special disabled grants, academic or sports performance scholarships, meal plan scholarships, residential scholarships and special assistance grants provided that they have been admitted to study having met the requirements applicable to Polish nationals, especially:
+International students can apply for financial support for students and doctorate students in a form of need-based grants, special disabled grants, academic or sports performance scholarships, meal plan scholarships, residential scholarships, and special assistance grants provided that they have been admitted studying having met the requirements applicable to Polish nationals, especially: